cmkobel/gBGC/workflow/readme.md

 This pipeline uses a syntenic cg-alignment of Rleguminosarum.

-It concatenates the syntenic core genes in bins of a given size.
-This size is given in the `bin-size` variable in `workflow.py`.
-Then it infers recombination with the Kussell-lab mcorr-package and also with the Bruen PHI-package.

 It extracts the core genes in the alignment.

 From each gene it measures GC content (GC, GC1, GC2, GC3).